 - Select the slide which you want to reset, as shown in Figure 1 above.
 Alternatively, select all, one, or some of your slides in Slide Sorter view, as shown in Figure 2.

 Figure 2: Slide selected within the Slide Sorter view

 - Access the Home tab of the Ribbon, locate the Slides group, and click the Reset button (highlighted in red within Figure 3).

 Figure 3: Reset button within the Slides group of Home tab

-Figure 4: Reset Slide option within context menu
+Figure 4: Reset Slide option within the context menu

 - Selecting either of these options resets the position, size, and any other formatting of the text placeholders to their default settings, as specified in the template and Slide Master.
-Figure 5 shows the same slides that you saw in Figure 2 after applying the Reset option, compare it with Figure 2 and you will find that all the extra make-up has been removed.
+Figure 5 shows the same slides that you saw in Figure 2 after applying the Reset option.
+Compare it with Figure 2 and you will find that all the extra formatting has been removed.